LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Tracker

 Finally, all costs are passed along to a linear assignment step~\cite{kuhn1955hungarian} where globally optimal target and detection assignments are found.

 \textbf{Recovery:} Actors of interest will go into planned or unplanned short and long term occlusion throughout filming.
 During occlusion, the tracker must not confuse imposters with actors, and should then recover these actors when out of occlusion.
-We use appearance costs, $c^{\text{feature}}_{ij}$, exclusively for this step.
-However, the appearance encodings available to us on detections and targets are temporally noisy.
-An imposter detection might present a noisy appearance encoding in one frame that matches to a lost target.
+We use appearance costs, $c^{\text{f}}_{ij}$, exclusively for this step.
+However, appearance encodings are temporally noisy, so an imposter detection might present a noisy appearance encoding in one frame that matches to a lost target.
 To prevent these types of false matches, we define a recovery phase that is begun when a detection is matched to a lost target.
-For a target to come out of recovery, it must be matched to a detection for $R$ sequential timesteps.
-This mechanism sacrifices a few frames of tracking for recovery in the short term, but greatly improves the tracker's resistance to ID switching and long term tracking.
+For a target to come out of recovery, it must be matched to a detection for $R$ sequential timesteps, where $R$ is decided dynamically.
+This mechanism sacrifices a few frames of tracking for recovery in the short term, but greatly improves the tracker's long term tracking ability and its resistance to ID switching.
 We test our tracker without a recovery step in Table~\ref{tab:trackerAblationResults}.

 \textbf{Feature History Management:} In dense scenes and in a target's recovery phase, the tracker relies solely on each target's appearance encoding gallery, $\mathcal{R}_i=\{r_1, ..., r_L\}$ for data association.
 Ideally, an infinitely sized history would allow for the most accurate representation of the target's appearance.
 However, encoding comparisons for calculating appearance costs would get expensive with longer target life cycles - 10 minutes at 30Hz yields 18,000 appearance encodings.
-In dense scenes, encodings that are produced on occluded bounding boxes might later allow an imposter to match to this target incorrectly.
-We explored methods for maintaining the most informative but small gallery of a target's appearance.
+A common solution~\cite{deepSORT, MOTDT} is to restrict the gallery to the last $L$ encodings.
+This strategy works well for short track life in short sequences as in the MOT challenge; however, this is less successful for longer sequences where a target may reappear either with different lighting or pose than when they went into occlusion.
+Table~\ref{tab:trackerAblationResults} shows the performance of a tracker with a naive last-$L_k$ encodings history.
+We address the rapid increase in the gallery's size by selectively adding encodings to the appearance gallery on every time step.
+An encoding is added only if it is sufficiently distant, via the cosine distance, from all other encodings in the gallery.
+This slows down the growth of the gallery by an order of magnitude and prioritizes space and time on informative encodings.